Hiring

 Top Offers (Anecdotal)$300K+ (base + equity)Early-stage, well-funded AI startups for Principal FDEs

-Note: These figures are for base salary only and do not include equity compensation, which can significantly increase total compensation, especially at startups.
+Note: These figures are for base salary only and do not include equity compensation, which can significantly increase total compensation, especially at companies from seed-stage startups through public companies.

 Location, company stage, and specific domain expertise impact these numbers.
 A Staff FDE at a Series B AI startup in San Francisco will earn more than a Senior FDE at a public SaaS company in a lower cost-of-living area.
 However, the median across the roles we tracked remains strong.
 The market recognizes the value FDEs bring to complex product adoption.